signalfx/splunk-otel-js-webpack-workaround/README.md

 ## Background

 Webpack bundles all the source code (including dependencies) into a single JS file.
 In Node.js module loading is usually done via CommonJS, meaning dependencies are loaded with `require` function (`require("express")`).
 OpenTelemetry currently only supports CommonJS as it injects itself into the `require` calls and modifies, intercepts loaded modules.
 With Webpack however these `require` calls are compiled out as all of the source code lives in a single bundle file and Webpack's internal module loading is used after copying the code.
-Thus OpenTelemetry (nor any other instrumentation SDKs) can instrument Webpack's internal modules.
+Thus OpenTelemetry (nor any other instrumentation SDKs) cannot instrument Webpack's internal modules.

 ## Workaround